 #Use a structural block system

-If you are not a great design expert, I recommend that when you choose a template or design you do it with blocks.
+If you are not a great design expert, I recommend that when you choose a professional landing page template or design you do it with blocks.

 When viewing the website on smaller devices such as tablets and mobiles, it is very easy to assemble it and there are usually no errors.